IT’S TIME TO

 Gifts of appreciated securities, either publicly traded or from a private company, may provide significant tax advantages when compared to gifts of cash.

-Gifts of Life Insurance
+Life Insurance

 Establishing a new life insurance policy through Compass Health or gifting an existing paid-up life insurance policy provides a creative way to support this major campaign.